What if that big deal you're working on has little or nothing to do with price?

 What to Do?

-You'll need to know the customer account you’re trying to win inside-out.
+You'll need to know the customer you’re trying to win inside-out.
 Whether it’s the World Tennis Association, the Australian Border Force or a global investment bank, you'll need to do your homework.

 The good news is that you don't have to.